GlitchAyub/ImageClassification/README.md

 ## Detect The Image of an Athelete And Shows the Details

-### I have Train this model with 20 images of my 5 Athelete
+### I have trained this model with 20 images each of my favorite 5 athletes
 For Better Accuracy of this Model You Can feed More Datasets(images)

 ## Table of Contents